graniticio/granitic/doc/tutorial/007-database-write.md

 A few things are worth noting here:

-  1. When using transactions, it's good practice to call <code>defer dbc.Rollback()</code> this means that the transaction will be explicitly rolled back if we return from the function or if there is a panic.
+  1. When using transactions, it's good practice to call <code>defer dbc.Rollback()</code> as this means that the transaction will be explicitly rolled back if we return from the function or if there is a panic.
   1. Calling <code>Rollback</code> has no effect if the tranasction has already been commited.
   1. <code>StartTransaction</code>, <code>Rollback</code> and <code>Commit</code> can all return errors which are being ignored in